-Penetrating damp is also sometimes known as rain penetration.
+Penetrating damp is also sometimes known as water ingress or rain penetration.
 It can occur through walls, roofs, window or door surrounds, and traditionally happens when water finds its way from the outside of your property into the inside.

 This type of damp can be found at any level of a building but it’s usually more prevalent higher up and on walls which face south west.